 One of the major tenets of our annual calendar includes programming and events focused on jazz.
 The Mary Lou Williams Center for Black Culture offers two programs, Jazz Matters and Jazz @, that highlight the genre's issues and feature opportunities to listen to live jazz music.

 Jazz @ begins at 9:30pm and ends at 12:30am.
 Feel free to stay for just one set or for the entire evening.
 Comfortable attire and open to the public.
-Light hors d'oeuvres and liquid refreshment will be provided with the option to enjoy late night fare and drinks in the Faculty Commons.
+Light hors d'oeuvres and liquid refreshment will be provided.

 Jazz @ is co-sponsored with DUU and Jazz Studies (Music Department).